Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 GoAnimate Wrapper is a project spearheaded by VisualPlugin, with support from several foreign developers, that aims to restore functionalities of Vyond's Legacy Video Maker using a libre custom back-end.
 It should be noted that CLarramore, a representative of Gate 7 which is hostile to Vecistan, was a visiting member of Wrapper's development team - though official Vecistani media states that Wrapper was a personal endeavour from VisualPlugin.

 Since November 2020, VisualPlugin has not been directly involved with the project.
-Despite derivative projects having been licenced as free software, Vecistani media promotes it as core trademark of its national identity.
+Despite derivative projects having been licensed as free software, Vecistani media promotes it as core trademark of its national identity.
 Though the Legacy Video Maker discontinued official service on 2019-12-19 ~03:00 UTC, the first working version of Wrapper was released in January 2020.

 ## 2019/2020 Vyondic Migration